Fenek Monastery

 The Fenek Monastery (Манастир Фенек) is the male monastery in the eparchy of Srem of the Serbian Orthodox Church.
-The monastery is situated near the village of Јаkovo, 25 km from Belgrade, former Municipality of Zemun and now Surčin.
+The monastery is situated near the village of Jakovo, 25 km from Belgrade, former Municipality of Zemun and now Surčin.
 Although geographically it does not belong to Fruška gora there is a huge historical connection with Fruška gora monasteries.
 The monastery church was dedicated to St. Martyr Paraskeva (celebrated on 26 July, that is, 8 August according to the new calendar).

 The history

 According to the folk tradition, the monastery was built in the second half of the 15th century and its founders were Stefan and Аngelina Branković.
 The first written record about the monastery is found in the minej (religious liturgy book) of the monk Zaharije from 1563.
 Unlike other Fruška gora monasteries, Fenek remained under the Ottoman government until 1717.
 The records from the 18th century testify that the old monastery church was built in the second half of the 15th century in the spirit of Serbian medieval architecture.
 The new church was built in the period from 1793-1797, and consecrated during the time when Vikentije Rakić was the abbot; he also wrote the history of the monastery.
 The monastery chapel dedicated to St Petka was built in 1800, on the site of the old one, above the well, which was believed to have been built by the mother Angelina Branković.
 People believed that the water from this well had some healing powers.
 By the end of the 18th and the beginning of the 19th century, the Fenek Monastery was the venue of the several historical events.
 In 1788, duke Aleksa Nenadović and Austrian emperor Јоsef II met in the monastery.
 After the collapse of the First Serbian Uprising in 1813 Karađorđe and his son Aleksa stayed in a monastery for a month.
 There is a memorial plaque as a testimony.
 Also on the same occasion, until 1815, monks from Studenica stayed there, along with the relics of St. King Stefan Prvovenčani.
 The monastery was also the place where Karađorđe met archpriest Маtija Nenadović.
 In the First World War the monastery was set on fire, and in the Second World War in 1942 it was almost completely devastated.